auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ## Types changed

+- `Credentials` was changed from class to struct
 - `UserInfo` was changed from class to struct

 ## Type properties changed

-### `Credentials` class
+### `Credentials` struct

-The properties are no longer marked with the `@objc` attribute.
+It is now a struct, so its properties are no longer marked with the `@objc` attribute.
 Additionally, the following properties are no longer optional:

 - `accessToken`
 - `tokenType`